takafreak/pygeocode/README.md

 1. Get your Google API Key for Google Maps API.
 2. Modify pygeocode.py, include your API Key in `apikey` variable.

-# How to use with single address
+# How to generate geocode for a single address
 1. Run application as follows.
 Make sure to use single quote or double quote to surround address.
 ```shell
 python pygeocode -a '53 State Street, Boston, MA 02109'